catalyst-cooperative/open-energy-data-for-all/episodes/scraping-data.md

 soup.find_all("title")
 ```

-To get all the links, we need to get all the `a` tags:
+To get all the links, we need to get all the `a` tags - that's where links in HTML usually live:

 ```python
 soup.find_all("a")